 Create your custom login solution with Gravity Forms

-If you like, you can display both forms together on one page, creating a one-stop User Management page that includes the more secure OTP verification feature.
+If you like, you can display both forms together on one page, creating a one-stop User Management page that includes the more secure One-Time Password verification feature.

-With Gravity Forms and One-Time Password, you can now create a login form that fits in better with your site’s branding and functionality, combined with a more secure user registration solution.
+With Gravity Forms and One-Time Password, you can now create a login form that fits in better with your site’s branding and functionality, combined with a more secure user login and registration solution.

 Stop the bogus form entries and verify your form submissions with One-Time Password!